 The first stop occurred at approximately 4:32 p.m.
 Wednesday, April 4, when a trooper stopped a 2018 GMC Yukon for speeding on Highway 14 in Aurora.
 The trooper determined there was probable cause to search the vehicle.
 During the search, troopers found 326 pounds of marijuana and 1.4 pounds of marijuana edibles.

-The driver, Larry Guieb, 36, of Indiana, was arrested on charges of possession of marijuana with intent to deliver and no Drug Tax Stamp.
+The driver, a 36-year old Indiana man, was arrested on charges of possession of marijuana with intent to deliver and no Drug Tax Stamp.

 Just a few minutes later, at approximately 4:36 p.m. troopers observed a vehicle fail to signal while traveling eastbound on Interstate 80 near Giltner at mile marker 322.
 During the traffic stop, an NSP K9 detected that presence of a controlled substance.
 A search of the vehicle revealed 55 pounds of marijuana inside the 2017 Nissan Rogue.

-The driver, John Young, 51, of California, was arrested on charges of possession of marijuana with intent to deliver and no Drug Tax Stamp.
+The driver, a 51-year old California man, was arrested on charges of possession of marijuana with intent to deliver and no Drug Tax Stamp.

 The total amount of marijuana seized in the two traffic stops was 381 pounds, with an estimated street value of $1.14 million.
 Both men were lodged in Hamilton County Jail.